siyanaulakha/F1ForYou/README.md

+# 🏎️ F1ForYou

+*F1ForYou* is your all-in-one hub for everything Formula 1 — built for die-hard fans and curious newcomers alike.
+Dive into the history and thrill of F1 with detailed data on every season, including drivers, teams, circuits, and unforgettable races.

+Seamlessly explore the sport’s legacy, compare statistics, and relive iconic Grand Prix moments with integrated highlights and recaps.

+---

+## 🚀 Key Features

+* 📅 *Season Explorer* – Navigate through every F1 season year by year, tracking how the sport has evolved.
+* 🏆 *Drivers & Teams Hub* – Get in-depth stats, compare rivalries, and see how legends were made.
+* 🏟️ *Circuit Profiles* – Explore the world’s most iconic race tracks, from Monaco’s streets to Monza’s straights.
+* 🎥 *Race Highlights* – Watch official YouTube highlights, recaps, and exclusive content without leaving the site.
+* 💻 *Modern & Responsive UI* – Built with React, Bootstrap, HTML5, and CSS3 for a sleek experience across devices.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.